-In the course of time, I dated a couple different men.
-And then I met Dan while interviewing him for an article about a shower truck ministry for the homeless.
+In the course of time, I dated a couple of different men.
+And then, I met Dan while interviewing him for an article about a shower truck ministry for the homeless.
 Dan might have fallen into the category of the seventeen men I would have ruled out.
 Because he seemed guarded.
 And he carried a weight of sadness.
 And he was uncomfortable talking about himself, which means his true self didn’t show through.

-After the interview, conversation naturally slid into our mutual experiences as long-term caregivers for spouses who died of cancer.
-I asked questions about his deceased wife, and he talked openly with occasional grief leaking out of his eyes.
+After the interview, the conversation naturally slid into our mutual experiences as long-term caregivers for spouses who died of cancer.
+I asked questions about his deceased wife, and he talked openly, with occasional grief leaking out of his eyes.
 Wow, I thought, how much courage does it take to be this vulnerable in front of a woman he just met?
 (It so happens that vulnerability is an attractive quality to me.
 Smile.)